-When the condition is chronic and odors are very strong, this can have a major impact in our personal and professional lives so sometimes a stronger approach is necessary and this is done through the use of topical antibiotic rinses.
+When the condition is chronic and odors are very strong, this can have a major impact in our personal and professional lives so sometimes a stronger approach is necessary and this is done through the use of topical antibiotic rinses, prescribed by a Dentist or Family Doctor.
 Oravital

 If you feel or recognize that you have bad breath and/or may have gum/bone disease or have been properly diagnosed by your Dentist, then please contact Alison to discuss the fresh breath programs that may be the perfect solution to help manage your condition.

 “I have been helping people battle halitosis for 12 years now and addressing a breath problem is a very personal issue that can be quite emotional.
 It is a very rewarding experience to watch clients let go of their pre-occupation with their breath and regain their confidence within their personal and professional relationships.
 Results may vary from person to person.”

 There are indeed natural remedies and available tips on line, that can potentially whiten your teeth and would require some patience.

 Teeth whitening is a selective procedure and may not be suitable for everyone as it can cause tooth sensitivity.
 We use a take-home whitening treatment that includes a toothpaste to help minimize sensitivity.
 This whitening procedure usually requires 3-30 minutes per day, for approximately 10 days, to obtain whiter teeth that may reach 1-6 shades lighter.
 Results will vary from person to person.